pydpll/errorutils/README.md

 }
 ```

-Errorutils provides a way to add line references to error values that are only printed when `logrus.DebugLevel` is enabled.
+Errorutils provides a way to add line references to error values that are only printed when `zerolog.SetGlobal.DebugLevel` is enabled.
 Line references indicate the location in the code where the error occurred.
 Ideally, unique identifiers such as random strings are better to avoid outdating the reference.

 ### Error handling abstraction